SPORES-HWO. II. Companion Mass Limits and Updated Planet Properties for 120 Future Exoplanet Imaging Targets from 35 yr of Precise Doppler Monitoring: Systems with Updated Planet Parameters

-Interestingly, this system may host two additional low-$M_{\rm p} \sin i$ planets, HD~20794~c \citep[$P_c\approx40.1\,{\rm d}$;][]{Pepe+2011AA} and HD~20794~e \citep[$P_e\approx147.0\,{\rm d}$;][]{Feng+2017AA}, which were not detected in our analysis.
-Though the signals originally reported at 18 and 90 days (corresponding to planets b and d) were ``very significant,'' \citet{Pepe+2011AA} cautioned that their detection of a possible planet c at 40 days was ``less apparent in [their] phase-folded RV plot'' and that the ``orbital period is close to the supposed rotational period of the parent star,'' casting some doubt as to whether the signal was real or not.
-We note that our analysis of this system (which did not find a detect the 40-day signal) included 619 RVs from HARPS/ESO, while \citet{Pepe+2011AA} included only 173 RV data points.
-An independent reanalysis of the HARPS data using a more sophisticated treatment of correlated noise later found only ``weak evidence'' for the 40-day signal \citep{Feng+2017AA}, and a more recent analysis of data from HARPS/ESO, UCLES/AAT, and PFS/Magellan also failed to detect the reported signal at 40 days \citep{Laliotis+2023AJ}.

-Furthermore, \citet{Feng+2017AA} reported two additional new detections at 147 and 330 days, which were detected by neither \citet{Laliotis+2023AJ} nor our analysis. \citet{Cretignier+2023AA} also claimed a $10\sigma$ detection of a $<1\,{\rm m\,s}^{-1}$ signal at 650 days in the HARPS data.
-Given the more sophisticated data reduction and analysis of stellar variability and correlated noise by these two studies, we do not refute these signals as candidate planets.
-However, we note that we pick up a significant $S$-index signal at $339.6\,{\rm d}$ (HD~20794.01), close to the 330-day candidate reported by \citet{Feng+2017AA}.
-Though confirming the nature of these detections will certainly require further investigation, we include HD~20794~c and HD~20794~e in Table \ref{tab:known_planets} for completeness.
+We also note that this system has been suggested to host two additional low-$M_{\rm p} \sin i$ planets, HD~20794~c \citep[$P_c\approx40.1\,{\rm d}$;][]{2011AA...534A..58P} and HD~20794~e \citep[$P_e\approx147.0\,{\rm d}$;][]{2017AA...605A.103F}, which were not detected in this analysis.
+Though the planetary signals originally reported at 18 and 90 days (corresponding to planets b and d) were ``very significant,'' \citet{2011AA...534A..58P} cautioned that their detection of a possible planet c at 40 days was ``less apparent'' in the phase-folded RV plot and that the ``orbital period is close to the supposed rotational period of the parent star,'' casting some doubt as to whether the signal was real or not.
+An independent reanalysis of the HARPS data using a more sophisticated treatment of correlated noise later found only ``weak evidence'' for the 40-day signal \citep{2017AA...605A.103F}, and a more recent analysis of data from HARPS/ESO, UCLES/AAT, and PFS/Magellan also failed to detect the reported signal at 40 days \citep{2023AJ....165..176L}.
+Our analysis of the combined ESPRESSO, HARPS, PFS, and UCLES data further suggest that the 40-day signal is not real.
+Recent analysis by \citet{2025AA...693A.297N} confirmed that the 40-day signal is due to stellar rotation.
+Additionally, \citet{2017AA...605A.103F} reported two more potential new detections at 147 and 330 days.
+Neither of these signals were detected by \citet{2023AJ....165..176L}, and we did not find evidence of them in this study either. \citet{Cretignier+2023AA} also claimed a $10\sigma$ detection of a $<1\,{\rm m\,s}^{-1}$ signal at 650 days using the HARPS data.
+This was subsequently confirmed by \citet{2025AA...693A.297N}, who notably did not find evidence of the 147-day signal (making this a disputed planet).
+Although we did not detect the 147-day and 650-day signals, given the more sophisticated data reduction and analysis of stellar variability and correlated noise by the \citet{2017AA...605A.103F} and \citet{2025AA...693A.297N} studies, we cannot rule them out as potential candidate planets.
+Lastly, we note that an apparent instrumental drift in the ESPRESSO RVs may have limited the sensitivity of our analysis of this system, as correcting instrumental red noise is beyond the scope of this work.